National Tourism Day: Places Where Rupee Will Make You Feel Rich!

 The only country to adopt Gross National Happiness (GNP) as a marker of prosperity and development, Bhutan is truly a dream come true.
-It is a quaint kingdom with lofty mountains, serene monasteries and friendly locals often strutting about in gho and kira.
+It is a quaint kingdom with regal mountains, serene monasteries and friendly locals often strutting about in gho and kira.
 The capital city of Thimphu is home to the National Memorial Chorten, the National Folk Heritage Museum and the National Library, all of which give a glimpse into the unique culture and traditions of Bhutan.

-The city is replete with Dzongs (fortified buildings encompassing administrative and monastic institutions) which are home to monks and where people come to pray and meditate.
+The city is replete with Dzongs (fortified buildings encompassing administrative and monastic institutions) which are home to monks and where people go to pray and meditate.
 The Punakha Dzong, in fact, is one of the most majestic structures in Bhutan.

 A visit to the Zorig Chusum School of traditional arts can be interesting as it shows how young Bhutanese students learn the 13 traditional arts of Bhutan.
 Don’t forget to indulge in some ema datsi while going around the country discovering hidden gems.
 The crafts bazaar is also a must visit and you could also pick up souvenirs on your way back.